paulecode/se01/README.md

 Converting them to sets then removes duplicates (they are equal to each other) Then checking the length <= 1 should tell us whether they are all empty or equal.

+The loop probably doesn't work right now because I used `copy()`, and I probably won't find the source of this in the remaining time on top of fixing everything else
 # Note

 Exercise 3 contains an updated solution for exercise 2